-Overall remit delivery was again expected to be supported by ongoing structural demand from the UK pension and insurance sectors for long-dated conventional and index-linked gilts, and also demand from banks and overseas investors for shorter-dated gilts.
-A well-diversified issuance programme across maturities was judged to best meet the debt management objective, albeit skewed modestly more towards short-dated and medium-dated gilts relative to 2018-2019, reflecting expectations of higher risk, the record total of redemptions (£98.9 billion), and market feedback on the relative strength of demand at different maturities.
+Overall remit delivery was again expected to be supported by ongoing structural demand from the UK pension and insurance sectors for long-dated conventional gilts, and also demand from banks and overseas investors for shorter-dated gilts.
+A well-diversified issuance programme across maturities was again judged to best meet the debt management objective, albeit skewed more towards short-dated gilts relative to 2019-2020, reflecting higher planned sales, the record total of redemptions (£98.9 billion), and market feedback on the relative strength of demand at different maturities.
+It also included a slightly reduced pre-commitment to index-linked gilt sales, reflecting the points mentioned in the paragraph above.